Koundinya-Git/omni-dashboard/README.md

 ## 1. 🏛️ System Architecture & Design Philosophy

-Omni-Dashboard utilizes a strict **Local-First Architecture (LFA)**.
-Think of your computer as an impenetrable fortress.
-There are no API keys connecting to OpenAI, no cloud syncing to Amazon servers, and zero external data harvesting.
+Omni-Dashboard keeps a strict **Local-First Architecture (LFA)**, thinking of your computer as an impenetrable fortress.
+There are no API keys, no cloud syncing, or data harvesting.

-All application state (your tasks), vector search heuristics (how the AI finds information in your textbooks), user telemetry (what apps you are using), and chat context remain strictly confined to your laptop.
-It uses asynchronous `tokio` threads (a Rust tool that allows multiple things to happen at once without freezing the app) to prevent the user interface from freezing when the AI is thinking hard.
+All application state (your tasks), vector searchs (how the AI finds information in your textbooks), user screens (what apps you are using), and chat context remain strictly confined to your laptop (or device).
+It uses asynchronous `tokio` threads (a Rust tool that allows multiple things to happen at once without freezing the app) to prevent the user interface from freezing when the AI is thinking hard too.

 ```text
 ┌───────────────────────────────────────────────────────────────────────────────────────────┐